Sharp TV Light Blinking: Fix in Minutes

 In this guide, I’ll take you step-by-step through each of these fixes, and if you follow them in order, I am confident that you can solve your Sharp TV light blinking problem without having to resort to an expensive technician visit.

-Sharp TV Light Blinking
+Sharp TV Power Light Blinking: Causes

 Although you might think that the number of flashes should give you an idea of the problem with your TV, this isn’t a very good diagnostic tool in general, so it doesn’t really matter whether your Sharp TV red light blinks 2 times, 3 times, or however many times, the fixes you should try are pretty much the same

-For a quick overview of the troubleshooting steps, you can take a look at my video below, with the full detail for each step in this guide.
+For a quick overview of the troubleshooting steps, you can look at my video below, with the full details for each step in this guide.

 1. Check Your TV is Getting the Correct Voltage

-1. Unplug your Sharp TV from your wall socket.
+- Unplug your Sharp TV from your wall socket.

-2. Remove any surge interruptors or smart plugs so that you have a direct line to your wall socket.
+- Remove any surge interrupters or smart plugs so that you have a direct line to your wall socket.

-3. Plug another large device that you know works into the same socket and check that the new device works as normal.
-(It’s important that this device draws approximately as much power as your TV, to confirm the socket is fully working).
+- Plug another large device that you know works into the same socket and check that the new device works as normal.
+(This device must draw approximately as much power as your TV, to confirm the socket is fully working).

-4. Remove the other device and plug your TV back into this socket.
+- Remove the other device and plug your TV back into this socket.

-5. Switch on the power and switch on your TV using the physical power button located somewhere on its case (usually beneath the Sharp logo).
+- Switch on the power and switch on your TV using the physical power button located somewhere on its case (usually beneath the Sharp logo).

-6. See if the red light is solid.
+- See if the red light is solid.
 If so, this means your TV is getting sufficient voltage.

-Also, be sure to carefully look at the power connector on your TV to confirm that the port is free from corrosion, dirt and dust.
+You should also look at your power cord for kinks and knots in the power cable, which can damage the copper wires, and be sure to carefully look at the power connector on your TV to confirm that the port is free from corrosion, dirt, and dust.

 There’s a strong possibility that a poorly seated cable is automatically switching inputs on your TV, but as it’s not fully connected, it isn’t able to supply a signal and so it looks like your TV isn’t working, with the power light flashing.